 Substantive knowledge is organised into four interrelated disciplines designing, making, evaluating and technical knowledge to ensure that pupils’ knowledge, skills and understanding are built upon through successive years towards clearly identified year group learning outcomes.

 Wherever possible learning in design and technology is linked to overall topics to enable children to add new learning to increasingly complex schemata that demonstrate the inter-relatedness of curriculum content.

 To ensure our curriculum is taught to develop cumulatively sufficient knowledge by the end of each Key Stage we follow the stages outlined below:

 1.)
-Substantive knowledge for each subject is mapped from EYFS to Year 6 to ensure our children learn cumulatively sufficient knowledge by the end of each Key Stage.
+Declarative knowledge for each subject is mapped from EYFS to Year 6 to ensure our children learn cumulatively sufficient knowledge by the end of each Key Stage.

 2.)
-Disciplinary knowledge as is mapped from EYFS to Year 6 to enable children to apply their knowledge as skills.
+Procedural knowledge as is mapped from EYFS to Year 6 to enable children to apply their knowledge as skills.

 3.)
 Explicit teaching of vocabulary is central to children’s ability to connect new knowledge with prior learning.
 Teaching identifies Tier 2 words, high frequency words used across content e.g. evaluate, and Tier 3 words, specific to subject domains e.g. lever

 4.)
 Spaced retrieval practice, through questioning, quizzes and peer-explanations, further consolidates the transfer of information from working memory to long-term memory.
 Quizzing etc are primarily learning strategies to improve retrieval practice – the bringing of information to mind.